About Business Expenses Cover

 - This cover ceases at age 65.

-- Yearly renewable premiums are fixed for one year at a time and will normally increase in line with age.
+- Premiums are fixed for one year and will normally increase annually in line with age.

 - Waiting periods of 2 weeks, 4 weeks, 8 weeks, 13 weeks, 26 weeks, 52 weeks or 104 weeks.